 In the first quarter of 2016, the Company initiated additional cost reduction initiatives to address the prolonged downturn in oil and gas drilling activity.
-These actions included further staff reductions and office space consolidation.
 As a result, the Company recorded a restructuring charge of \$10.9 million in the first quarter of 2016.